 - providing compliance assistance to the regulated community,

 - administering financial grants, and

 - engaging government and elected officials, the general public, and the media to keep them informed of EPA activities in the Caribbean.

 What We Do: The Laboratory Services and Applied Science Division (LSASD) provides laboratory support for the Region’s varied programs.
 It ensures that collection and analysis of environmental data in the Region meet the data quality objectives of Regional programs.
 It also ensures that the quality assurance programs of the environmental programs in the Region’s states, tribes and local governments conform with EPA quality assurance guidance.

-Acting Director: Ariel Iglesias
+Director: Ariel Iglesias